junxit/us-congress-bills-114/metadata.md

 - 2015-06-18 — Introduced in Senate
 - 2015-06-18 — Referred to the Committee on Foreign Relations.
 (Sponsor introductory remarks on measure: CR S4303-4304; text of measure as introduced: CR S4302-4303)
+- 2015-06-25 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2015-06-25 — Committee on Foreign Relations.
+Reported by Senator Corker without amendment and with a preamble.
+Without written report.
+- 2015-06-25 — Committee on Foreign Relations.
+Reported by Senator Corker without amendment and with a preamble.
+Without written report.
+- 2015-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 134.